worstestes/armstrong/README.md

 ## Armstrong

-Basic STL file interface and utility built with Typescript + React
+Basic STL file interface and utility built with Typescript + React.
+See local STL files in the model viewer, or upload your own.
+Metrics data is generated for local files, with an update coming soon for metrics generation for uploaded files.

 ### Installing

-A step by step series of examples that tell you how to get a development env running

-Say what the step will be

 ```
 npm install
 ```

-### `Running`
+### Running

 ```
 npm run start